 If you are planning tile work for your home or project, you may wonder what is grout and why it is important.
 Many people focus only on tiles and tile adhesive.
 However, grout plays an equally important role in tile installation.
-Without proper grout, tiles may loosen, collect dirt, or allow water seepage.
+Without proper grouts, tiles may loosen, collect dirt, or allow water seepage.

 What Is Grout?

 Grout is a filling material used to fill the gaps between tiles after they are fixed using tile adhesive.
-Once applied, grout hardens and locks tiles together.
+Once applied, grouts hardens and locks tiles together.
 As a result, it improves both strength and appearance of tiled surfaces.

-Why Is Grout Important?
+Why Is Grouts Important?

-Grout is not used only for beauty.
+Grouts is not used only for beauty.
 In fact, it performs several important functions.

 Moreover, grout stops dust and dirt from collecting in gaps, which makes cleaning easier.